bupstan/Zufari/README.md

 - Light Mode
 ![Light Mode](screenshots/B7353193-CDF9-4306-B897-0310C11E6C26.jpeg)

+## Known Issues
+- Delay when clicking on the extension button

 ## Why another converter?
 Basically, it's a **Safari Extension** that is aimed for quick **Unicode <=> Zawgyi** conversions within **Safari** without opening a new tab or launching a separate application.